antzm/data-science/readme.md

 The statistical language R, was once considered a neccesary knowldedge for data scientists but nowadays, Python provides more flexibility through numerous libraries and packages that cover almost every data scientist need.

-If though someone is only interested mostly in statistics, it could be easier to learn the programming language R which is great as it was created by statisticians but lack the flexibility of a real programming language like Python.
+If though someone is mostly interested in statistics, it could be easier to learn the programming language R which is great as it was created by statisticians, but it lacks the flexibility of a real programming language like Python.

+A great advantage of R though, is the ability to create professional looking graphics which cannot be accomplished with Python and its libraries.

 ## SQL